(Photo by Sony/courtesy Everett Collection)

 Of course, when you’re James Bond, every non-Bond role you take becomes something of an automatic sensation.
 Some roles, like Logan Lucky or David Fincher’s The Girl with the Dragon Tattoo really demonstrate Craig’s range.
 Other films, like Dream House or The Invasion, are spectacular bombs.
 And the rest, along the lines of Cowboys & Aliens and The Golden Compass, are right in the mushy middle.

-We think we know on which end of the spectrum Craig’s latest film, the Rian Johnson whodunit Knives Out, will land.
-See where it places as we rank all Daniel Craig movies by Tomatometer!
+We know on which end of the spectrum Craig’s latest film, the Rian Johnson whodunit Knives Out, lands.
+(Hint: It’s his best-reviewed movie ever.)
+And as we approach No Time To Die‘s April 10 release, take a look back as we rank all Daniel Craig movies by Tomatometer!

 Critics Consensus: Disappointing even by the relaxed standards of live-action children's entertainment, A Kid in King Arthur's Court stands as a rare near-total misfire from Disney.